Protagonist of Nier: Portrayal

-For the original Nier, the English voice recording was done first with Yoko supervising along with localization company 8-4.
+For the original Nier, the English voice recording was done first with Yoko supervising along with the localization company 8-4.
 The adult protagonist is voiced by Jamieson Price.
 In Japan, the Gestalt release used the English dub.
 Price, who dubbed the role in 2009, enjoyed voicing the character.
 He drew inspiration for the role from his own relationship with his daughter.
-In Japan, the protagonist has two voice actors in the Replicant version; his young version is voiced by Nobuhiko Okamoto, while his older version is voiced by Koji Yusa.
-Yusa found playing the older brother interesting due to his subdued behavior and attitude compared to Okamoto's performance which had a brighter and more hopeful tone.
+In Japan, the protagonist has two voice actors in the Replicant version; his younger version is voiced by Nobuhiko Okamoto, while his older version is voiced by Koji Yusa.
+Yusa found playing the father interesting due to his subdued behavior and attitude compared to Okamoto's performance, which had a brighter and more hopeful tone.

-Okamoto and Yusa returned for the 2021 remaster, and at Yoko's insistence two voice actors were also used for the English release to create dissonance in players with the in-game timeskip.
-In English, the brother protagonist is voiced by Zach Aguilar in his younger version, and Ray Chase as the older version.
-Aguilar felt honored to be joining the cast as he had looked up to the other pre-established actors in his youth, while Chase enjoyed playing the older version due to both his serious side and displays of "sardonic" humor.
+Okamoto and Yusa returned for the 2021 remaster, and at Yoko's insistence, two voice actors were also used for the English release to create dissonance in players with the in-game timeskip.
+In English, the protagonist is voiced by Zach Aguilar for the younger version and Ray Chase for the older version.
+Aguilar felt honored to be joining the cast, as he had looked up to the other pre-established actors in his youth, while Chase enjoyed playing the older version due to both his serious side and displays of "sardonic" humor.
 Aguilar and Chase were told not to model their performances on each other, reinforcing the differences in character.
 Due to the COVID-19 pandemic, voice recording was done remotely.
 The father protagonist was voiced in Japanese by Kenichirou Matsuda in the remaster.
-Price was sad that his version of character went unused, but understood the situation upon researching the original game's development and was glad some of his work remained in-game.